Dre Campbell Farm

 Neem oil acts as both a fungicide and an insecticide, making it a versatile solution for your garden.
 It is widely used as an organic pest and disease control agent in organic agriculture.

-Therefore, mix three tablespoons of neem oil with a gallon of water and two teaspoons of liquid soap.
+Therefore, mix 1 to 2 tablespoons of neem oil with a gallon of water and 1 to 2 teaspoons of liquid soap.
 Spray the neem oil solution onto your plants, covering all the leaves.

 This oil works well as both a treatment and a preventative measure.
-So, you can keep using it even after the mildew disappears to keep it from returning.
+So, you can keep using it even after the mildew disappears to prevent it from returning.

 6. Potassium Bicarbonate